creativeprojects/resticprofile/docs/content/configuration/variables/index.md

 As you can see, the `src` profile inherited from the `generic` profile.
 The tags `{{ .Profile.Name }}` got replaced by the name of the current profile `src`.
 Now you can reuse the same generic configuration in another profile.

 You might have noticed the `read-data-subset` in the `check` section which will read a seventh of the data every day, meaning the whole repository data will be checked over a week.
 You can find [more information about this trick](https://stackoverflow.com/a/72465098).

 ### Hand-made variables

-But you can also define variables yourself.
+You can also define variables yourself.
 Hand-made variables starts with a `$` ([PHP](https://en.wikipedia.org/wiki/PHP) anyone?) and get declared and assigned with the `:=` operator ([Pascal](https://en.wikipedia.org/wiki/Pascal_(programming_language)) anyone?).

+{{% notice style="info" %}}
+You can only use double quotes `"` to declare the string, single quotes `'` are not allowed.
+You can also use backticks to declare the string.
+{{% /notice %}}

 Here's an example:

 ```yaml
 # declare and assign a value to the variable